 By removing these old notes from circulation, we can ensure that our bank notes stay current, of high quality and secure.
 It also guarantees they are always easy to use.

-Right now, there are no plans to take any other bank notes out of circulation.
-If the legislation is approved, the government will be able to remove other notes in the future as needed.
+For now, the government has indicated it has no plans to take any other bank notes out of circulation.
+The government will be able to remove other notes in the future as needed.

 What to do with older notes

 If you wish to redeem your bank notes, the simplest way is to bring them to your financial institution.
 You can also send them to the Bank of Canada to redeem their value.
 Or, you can always decide to keep your notes.